northwestcoder/firebase2appsheet/README.md

 - Sign up for [Google Firestore](https://firebase.google.com/) and create a new firestore project.
 The name is selectable - we chose "appsheet-firestore" for our example.

 - Create a Google Cloud service account and JSON key.
 From the Firebase console, click on project settings >> Service Accounts >> Manage Service Account permissions.
 This should redirect you to the Google IAM admin page.
 From here you will need to create a new service account and then generate a JSON key.
-We have deliberately avoided providing screenshots for this step because they keep changing how the UX looks :) the bottom line is you need a valid key.json file for use with this project.
+We have deliberately avoided providing screenshots for this step because they keep changing how the UX looks :)

+	- The bottom line is you need a valid key.json file for use with this project.

 - Create or use your desired Google Cloud Project and open up the cloud shell.